HuguesLej/cobol_calculator/README.md

 # cobol_calculator

-This project is not terminated yet.

-A simple calculator coded in Cobol.
+A simple calculator coded in COBOL.
-The use of `COMPUTE` statement is voluntarily avoided to perform operations.

 It allows you to perform basic operations such as:
 - `+` (add)
 - `-` (subtract)